-This is from Dave Lundy’s new novel (still in development) called “Zero F*cks Given” — a prequel to the best-selling comedy “Squish the Fish: A Tale of Dating and Debauchery”.
+This is from Dave Lundy’s new novel “Zero F*cks Given” (still in development) — the prequel to the bestselling comedy “Squish the Fish: A Tale of Dating and Debauchery”.

 Once upon a time in Buffalo, NY…

-Zabka stabbed his fork through a cherry tomato and lettuce, and brought it to his mouth.
-His shaky hand made it a challenge not to drip any dressing on his cheap suit.
+Zabka stabbed his fork through a cherry tomato and lettuce and brought it to his mouth.
+His shaky hand made it a challenge not to drip dressing on his cheap suit.

 “Whatever.”
 Zabka’s head was pounding as he sipped his Bloody Mary.
 “I couldn’t make it to the gym today, so I’m eating something light.
 You don’t get a ripped body like mine without sacrificing every once in a while.”